eXpandFramework/Reactive.XAF/src/Modules/CloneMemberValue/Readme.md

 }
 ```

+---

+**Possible future improvements:**

+1. Any other need you may have.

+[Let me know](https://github.com/sponsors/apobekiaris) if you want me to implement them for you.

 ## Installation
 1. First you need the nuget package so issue this command to the `VS Nuget package console`